Legendary Zhangzhung Kingdoms and Civilization in Ngari, Western Tibet

 It’s said that Zhangzhung civilization was made up of 18 kingdoms in the west and northwest portion of Tibet.
 Centering on Mt.
 Kailash, Zhangzhung culture extended to a wide geographical area and affected the major portion of Tibet.
 Zhangzhung consisted of three parts: zhang zhung sgo ba,the outer; zhang zhung phug pa,the inner and zhang zhung bar ba,the middle.

 Khyunglung (the "Silver Palace of Garuda"), the capital city of Zhangzhung, is located at southwest of Mount Kailash and identified with palaces found in the upper Sutlej Valley.
 On the shore of Lake Dangra, a towering fort named Chugtso Dropo was established by Zhangzhung, from which they exerted military power over the surrounding district in central Tibet.
 Undergoing through thousands of years’ weathering, Zhangzhung has been badly destroyed.
-The upper part still keep the original color of Toling, while the lower part is silver.
+The upper part still kept the original color of Toling, while the lower part is silver.
 Maybe that’s the reason why it is called Silver Palace of Garuda.
 Even if the glory has gone, you would definitely be amazed by the magnificent ruins.

+Being referred to many times in the documents, powerful Zhangzhung kingdom is the cradle for Bon religion and its unique writing.
 Bon was the official religion of the Zhangzhung kingdom which have flourished till about 700AD.
-With introducing Buddhism into Tibet, Bon religion was regarded as a political threat by Songtsen Gampo, the first king of Tubo Kingdom, and then he launched wars to eliminate all the remnants of Bon.
+With Buddhism introduced into Tibet, Bon religion was regarded as a political threat by Songtsen Gampo, the first king of Tubo Kingdom, and then he launched wars to eliminate all the remnants of Bon.
 With the devastation of Zhangzhung kingdom, Bon religion declined.

 It is generally considered that Tibet had no written language until King Songtsen Gampo.
 But there are some stories showing that a millenium prior to Songtsen Gampo, Tonpa Shenrab had taught the calculation of astrology, medicine and other teachings in Tibet.
 It is also said that he invented the first writing, which did not exist before him.

-Zhangzhung Cultural Festival
+Zhangzhung Cultural Festival and Customs

 Tibetans were dancing to celebrate Zhangzhung Cultural Festival.